 Ben Uri is a family friendly gallery and we run a programme of events so children and adults can explore the current exhibition together.
 Half term events coming soon.

-After School Art Club
+After School Film Club

 Can’t get to the gallery?

-Download our free family learning resources below filled with engaging activities for ages 5-11 based on the Ben Uri collection.
+Then just download the GAMAR app and use the images in the link to guide you through Yalta 1945 Trail.
+Also available are our free family learning resources below filled with engaging activities for ages 5-11 based on the Ben Uri collection.

 Josef Herman Mini Memory Suitcase